Data: Web2.0 vs Web3.0

 Data in a web2.0 world works differently from data in a web3.0 world

-Find out how in the first of a series of four blogposts on what Dataswift does in designing markets and scaling data ecosystems, written by Dataswift CEO Irene Ng in conjunction with her presentations at the upcoming Singapore Fintech Festival and OpenX Congress in London.
+Find out how in the first of a series of four blogposts on what Dataswyft does in designing markets and scaling data ecosystems, written by Dataswyft CEO Irene Ng in conjunction with her presentations at the upcoming Singapore Fintech Festival and OpenX Congress in London.

 In a web2.0 world, data is mostly fragmented, with disparate pieces of information about a person held across companies.
 This world, which we currently live in, is populated by centralized systems that have made ‘platform business models’ very popular.
 These businesses usually design, build and operate the technology of all three business layers: